tyewang/notes/coding_guidelines.md

 - Don't call `_` functions outside of the module they are contained in. _This includes tests_.

 ## Testing
+- Use newlines to divide tests into three distinct sections: setups, actions, and assertions.
 - Don't mock or patch `_` functions in tests.
 - Don't test `_` functions.
 - If you are using `nosetests` or `UnitTest`, organize your tests as follows: